coder11v/sciencefairsoil.docs/Plant-Notes.md

 ## Sunday, January 25, 2026 - TBD
 **Maintenance Activity:**
-*   **Cleaning sensors for accurate readings:** Soil moisture sensors were cleaned by napkins to remove soil buildup before replacing them directly into the pots to ensure accurate readings.
+*   **Cleaning sensors for accurate readings:** Soil moisture sensors were cleaned to ensure accurate readings.
 *   **Lighting:** Growlights moved up again.
-*   **Physical Support:** Plants have started climbing; vines were gently wrapped around trellises.
+*   **Physical Support:** Plants have started climbing, moved to trellises.
     * Plants Moved: A2, B3
 *   **Other Notes:**
     * B3 + A3 are the tallest plants in the experiment.
 They are growing a lot.